 “If you stop drinking, do you notice that you…feel down/angry/anxious?”

-“Have you been in contact with the police as a result of alcohol-related incidents?”
+“Have you ever committed a crime or had the police involved as a result of your drinking?”

 Past medical history

 “Do you have any medical conditions?”

 “Are you currently seeing a doctor or specialist regularly?”